Snorkan/tools/README.md

 ![`nf-core modules update --all --no-preview`](docs/images/nf-core-modules-update.svg)

-You can pass the module name as an optional argument to `nf-core modules update` instead of using the cli prompt, eg: `nf-core modules update fastqc`.
+You can pass the module name as an optional argument to `nf-core modules update` instead of using the cli prompt, e.g. `nf-core modules update fastqc`.
 You can specify a pipeline directory other than the current working directory by using the `--dir <pipeline dir>`.

 There are five additional flags that you can use with this command: